 The computer running the Web Server Platform that hosts your website.

 - For most hosting services, the data center owns your web server and leases it to you or your web vendor.

 - Obviously, you will own your website server if you purchase one, but this is usually cost prohibitive to maintain.

 Web Server Platform – You Don’t Own This

 This is the system software running on the server.
 Common examples include LAMP (Linux Apache MySql PHP), Windows IIS + ASP.NET, and Microsoft SQL Server.

 Content Management System (CMS) – You Don’t Own This

 A Web Application that is used to manage the administration of content for your website.
-Examples include WordPress, Drupal, Mighty-Site.
+Examples include WordPress, Drupal, and Shopify.